bardiadelagah/SubtitleReader/README.md

 .
 ├── datebase                          # Test files (alternatively `spec` or `tests`) │   ├── basic_knowledge.xlsx          # Load and stress tests
-├── ensub.srt
+├── ensub.srt           # Load and stress tests
-├── ensub.vtt
+├── ensub.vtt          # Load and stress tests
-├── requirements.txt
+├── requirements.txt          # Load and stress tests
-├── subtitleReader.py
+├── subtitleReader.py          # Load and stress tests
+└── ...

 _dict_in_order_new_words.xlsx is a file that has all new words base on order of showing in subtitle.
 _dict_unique_new_words.xlsx is a file that has all new unique words base on order of showing in subtitle.